As vets await checks, VA workers get $24M bonuses

 Reports from VA Inspector General:

-Posted by Gordon Duff on 2:09 pm, With 0 Reads, Filed under Veterans.
+Posted by Gordon Duff, Senior Editor on August 21, 2009, With 0 Reads, Filed under Veterans.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.